cjimti/mk/_posts/2018-07-01-webpage-to-pdf-microservice.md

 The [wkhtmltopdf] utility has been around awhile and works great when you get it working correctly on your platform.
 However, the newest version as of this writing **0.12.5** has a [bug] prevening TOC generation on some platforms.
 Some Linux platforms require the installation of Microsoft font packs, and compiling from [source][wkhtmltopdf source] leads you down a rabbit hole of dependency hell.

 [txpdf] is a web server written in [golang] and utilizes the go library [go-wkhtmltopdf] interact with a custom [wkhtmltopdf] binary explicitly compiled for an [Alpine Linux] container with all the necessary dependencies.
-All the means that [Docker] is the only dependency for [txpdf], and therefore running web to PDF conversion service.
+With [txpdf], [Docker] is the only dependency, and therefore running web (html) to PDF conversion service.

 ## Docker and Microservices